Vivet-Software/Vivet.AI/README.md

 - Optional callbacks (`onMemoryIndexed`) allow you to hook into the lifecycle for logging or analytics.

 #### Custom Plugins
 Custom plugins extend the chat model with your own functionality.
-They can be added in two ways:
-- **Configuration (global)** – Registered in `appsettings.json`.
-Always available to the chat model.
-- **Per request (scoped)** – Passed with a specific `ChatRequest`, giving fine-grained control.
-The caller is responsible for instantiating and wiring up dependencies.
+They can be added **Per request** – Passed with a specific `ChatRequest`, giving fine-grained control.
+Ensure that dependencies to a plugin is registered as dependencies in `IServiceCollection`.

-You can combine both approaches — for example, register global plugins for core features and add request-specific plugins for special scenarios.

 When plugins are available, the chat model automatically decides whether to invoke them based on the user’s query.
 This is by design — the model plans and decides when and how to use plugins.
 - For custom plugins, if you require a plugin to **always** be invoked, call it manually in your application and include its result in the system message of the request.